 Royal Elizabeth B&B: Susan & Glenn Miesch, Innkeepers

 “An 1878 Victorian Adobe Mansion in Historic Downtown Tucson that features the amenities of a fine hotel with the ambience of a historic home.”
 This is the headline on their website.
 I couldn’t have stated it better, so I won’t try.
 Each of the 5 large guest rooms is unique with antique furniture and décor from the Victorian era and various historical periods.
 The feeling of spaciousness is heightened by 17-foot high ceilings.
 “The Liz” is within easy walking distance to:

-- When our Modern Streetcar becomes fully operational in the summer of 2014, “The Liz” will be only two blocks from a stop.
-Ride the streetcar north and east to 4th Avenue shopping district; the University of Arizona; University Medical Center; Main Gate Square; and west to the Mercado just west of the I-10.
+Our Modern Streetcar became fully operational in the summer of 2014.
+“The Liz” is only two blocks from a stop.
+Ride the streetcar north and east to 4th Avenue shopping district; the University of Arizona; University Medical Center; Main Gate Square; and west to the Mercado just west of the I-10. ($5 day pass)

 Of the local B&B’s we have visited, these five are the Best of the Best Bed & Breakfasts in Tucson.
 If we should run across others that we think belong in this class, we will share our findings with you.
 Click on this link for other Tucson & Southern Arizona lodging reviews.